pangeo-data/terraform-deploy/aws-examples/hackweek-infrastructure/deployment-notes/icesat2-hackweek-2020-notes.md

   - A more granular cost analysis was done for OceanHackweek, from that ~10-15% of costs are from machines that host user pods.
   The resources for each user were such that four users would share a node.
+Other compute costs cover the hub's main compute instance and data transfers.
-  Implementing the option above where users get their own node would thus quadruple these costs for those users.
+  - Implementing the option above where users get their own node would thus quadruple these costs for those users.
 This does not cover issues like data transfer, core node running costs, etc.
 - Image updating could use some instructions. `conda-lock` seems